Rossowka/Rossowka/README.md

 Welcome to my page!

+💁‍♀️ I'm a User Experience Specialist with background in Architecture ♥️ Since 2016 I'm designing products and embracing human-centered design 👩‍💻 Reached for tech in 2021

-🔭 I’m currently working on personal web pages for individuals and small businesses
+🔭 I’m currently working on websites for entrepreneurs and businesses
 🌱 I’m learning and leveling-up one day at a time
-🤓 I'm experienced in design and React
+🤓 I'm experienced in Product Design and React
 👀 I’m looking to collaborate on Mobile and Web Applications
-💪 I'm curious and determined to become a Fullstack Developer
+💪 I'm curious to work on your project
 📫 Contact me: rossowka@icloud.com

-I've spent 2+ years working in architecture creating technical documentation, designing products and embracing human-centered design 👩‍💻

-Enjoy checking out my recent projects 😉
+Enjoy checking out my projects 😉